 Before students can begin recording in Tegrity, instructors will need to make sure that their course is set to allow student recordings.

-- From your Tegrity home page, find the course you wish to allow students recording access to.
-Select the box next to the course's name.
+From your Tegrity home page, find the course you wish to allow students recording access to and click its name.

-- From the Settings page you are redirected to, simply make sure the box next to Allow students to record is checked.
+From the Course Settings page, simply make sure the box next to Allow students to record is checked.
 After checking the box or confirming it is checked already, click OK at the bottom of the screen.

 Student Views During/After Recording